 - Cost – This is probably a good discussion to have with your parents.
-For some students, cost is not a factor.
-However, for many, cost is the number 1 consideration in choosing the right school.
+For some students, the cost is not a factor.
+However, for many, the cost is the number 1 consideration in choosing the right school.
 What are you prepared to pay for tuition?
 Are you eligible for scholarships with your outstanding grades?
 Have you been saving for college?
 Will you take student loans?

 - Social Life – Are you planning on living in a dorm or commuting to class from home?
 Either way, you will want to know what kinds of social activities there are on campus.
 Are there clubs to join, intramural sports or sororities and fraternities?

 Now it is time to narrow down schools that will meet your goals.
 Many Guidance Counselors advise their students to create a Top Choices List that includes “reach schools” (I hope I get in), “target schools” – (I am pretty sure I will get in) and “safety schools” (I know I will get in).
 This approach gives you will a range of schools when it comes down to making your decision.
 There are many sites to help you with finding a good fit, but Niche.com is hands down my favorite and here is why:

 - If I type: “colleges in the USA that offer degrees in electrical engineering” into my browser’s search bar, I find 1,340,000,000 results!
 Yikes!
 So, I tried to be more specific in my search parameters: “city colleges near Boston, MA that offer degrees in electrical engineering.”
 Now I am down to 56,600,000 results.
 Hmmm.